Redundancy Process: A Comprehensive Guide for Employers

 Give Notice

 Once you’ve finished the consultation process and gone through the selection process, you can then give your staff notice.
+Provide employees with the appropriate notice periods as per their contracts.
 It’s important that you meet with ALL staff members who were at risk off redundancy.
 If it’s not possible to do this face to face, you can do this through a video call.

 You must let your staff know they can be accompanied at this meeting.
-You must also put the details in writing.
+You must also put the details in writing as part of the redundancy process.

 Appeals Process